OHDSI/TheBookOfOhdsi/Cohorts.md

 Your strategy to construct your cohort will depend on your the clinical stringency of how your expert consensus defines the disease.
 This is to say, the right cohort design will depend on the question you’re trying to answer.
 You may opt to build a cohort definition that: uses everything you can get, uses the lowest common denominator so you can share it across OHDSI sites or is a compromise of the two.
 It is ultimately at the researcher’s discretion what threshold of stringency is necessary to adequately study the cohort of interest.

 As mentioned at the beginning of the chapter, a cohort definition is an attempt to infer something we would like to observe from the data that is recorded.
 This begs the question how well we succeeded in that attempt.
 In general, the validation of a rule-based cohort definition or probabilistic algorithm can be thought of as a test of the proposed cohort compared to some form of “gold standard” reference (e.g. manual chart review of cases).
-This is discussed in detail in Chapter \ref(ClinicalValidity) (“Clinical Validity”).
+This is discussed in detail in Chapter \@ref(ClinicalValidity) (“Clinical Validity”).

 ## OHDSI Gold Standard Phenotype Library